 Talcum Lawsuit 2025 - Latest News and Updates

+A staggering 58,208 talcum powder MDL lawsuits are pending as of April 2025, up from 58,206 in the previous month.
 The nationwide litigation over talcum powder enters a critical stage as thousands of cancer patients seek compensation.
-Meanwhile, manufacturer Johnson & Johnson (J&J) is trying to wrap up claims with a controversial bankruptcy procedure involving a subsidiary.
+Meanwhile, manufacturer Johnson & Johnson (J&J) tried to wrap up claims with a controversial bankruptcy procedure involving a subsidiary.

 Recent Research Strengthens Cancer Connection